Doctor of Philosophy and Master of Clinical Psychology

 Submission of research proposal and thesis

-(3) Submission and examination of the thesis is governed by the relevant Doctor of Philosophy rules (Rules 46, 47(1) and (2), and 48 to 51) for the appointment of examiners and the examination of the thesis.
+(2) Submission and examination of the thesis is governed by the relevant Doctor of Philosophy rules.

 15. Unless the Faculty on the recommendation of the Head of the School of Psychological Science approves otherwise, students must complete the units required for the Master of Clinical Psychology within four calendar years from the date of first enrolment in the combined course.